- Tuesday, January 01, 2019

 Pasadena Visitor Hotline

-The parade route is 5.5 miles (9 km) and begins at the corner of Green Street and Orange Grove Boulevard.
+The parade route is 5.5 miles (9 km) and begins at the corner of Green Street and Orange Grove Boulevard in Pasadena.
 The route travels north on Orange Grove Boulevard at a leisurely pace and then turns east onto Colorado Boulevard.
 Near the end of the route, the parade turns north onto Sierra Madre Boulevard and concludes at Villa Street.

 TIP: The duration of the Rose Parade is two hours from any given point.